Does My Computer Have a Virus? 3 Potential Symptoms of Infection

 You may also receive complaints from users that their passwords no longer work or that response time on your site is significantly slow.
 Take any and all of these complaints seriously.
 It may not be an issue on your end, but something more widespread and centralized through your own breach.
 Ultimately, users could also become infected with a virus through your site.

-For more information regarding cyber security, consider reading our Non-Technical Guide.
+For more information regarding cybersecurity, consider reading our eBook.
 Of course, we at Kelser go to great lengths to build upon preventative measures when it comes to cyber security.
 Knowing the signs can only go so far, mostly helping with damage control rather than preventing that damage.